- Justice Court

 All traffic violations occurring within Ogden City limits and resulting in a traffic citation must be satisfied with the Ogden City Justice Court.
-Ogden City’s Justice Court can only process charges made within Ogden City limits.
-If your citation was issued elsewhere in Weber County, please visit the Second District's Directory.
+Ogden City's Justice Court can only process charges made within Ogden City limits.
+If your citation was issued elsewhere in Weber County, please contact the court of the city in which the citation was issued.

 Most traffic violations do not require a court appearance.
 However, failure to appear or respond to a citation within 14 days will result in additional fines, an arrest warrant, and eventually, suspension of your license.